mholt/PapaParse/README.md

 Tests
 -----

-Papa Parse is under test (especially its core Parser).
+Papa Parse is under test.
 Download this repository and open `tests/tests.html` in your browser to run them.

 Contributing
 ------------

 To discuss a new feature or ask a question, open an issue.
 To fix a bug, submit a pull request to be credited with the [contributors](https://github.com/mholt/PapaParse/graphs/contributors)!
-Remember, a pull request, *with test*, is best.
-(Especially all changes to the Parser component should be validated with tests.)
-You may also discuss on Twitter with [#PapaParse](https://twitter.com/search?q=%23PapaParse&src=typd&f=realtime) or directly to me, [@mholt6](https://twitter.com/mholt6).
+Remember, a pull request, *with test*, is best.You may also discuss on Twitter with [#PapaParse](https://twitter.com/search?q=%23PapaParse&src=typd&f=realtime) or directly to me, [@mholt6](https://twitter.com/mholt6).

 Origins
 -------

-Papa Parse is the result of a successful experiment by [SmartyStreets](http://smartystreets.com) which matured into a fully-featured, independent Javascript library.
+Papa Parse is the result of a successful experiment by [SmartyStreets](http://smartystreets.com) which matured into an independent, fully-featured Javascript library.